 - More than half of all BCPS traditional and magnet high schools have been named among the nation's top high schools.

-- Six schools placed among the 1,000 on the "America's Best High Schools" list created by The Daily Beast/Newsweek magazine (May 2012).
+- 11 schools placed among the 2,000 on the "America's Best High Schools" list created by The Daily Beast/Newsweek magazine (May 2013).

-- Nine schools listed on U.S. News & World Report's "Best High Schools" list, including four ranking among the 500 best high schools in the nation.
+- 5 schools list on U.S. News & World Report’s “Best High Schools” list, including two ranking among the 500 best high schools in the nation (April 2014).

-- Recognized by Education Week for having the fourth highest graduation rate among the nation's largest school districts (June 2012).
+- Recognized by Education Week for having the second highest graduation rate among the nation's largest school districts (June 2013).

 - Recognized by the Schott Foundation for having the fourth highest graduation rate for African American males among the nation's large school districts (September 2012).